Why do people develop Negative Stereotypes of the Enneagram Types?

 Question: Why does the test ask so many unnecessary personal details?

 From the very beginning of the test, the test-taker decides the particulars of their testing experience.
 Individuals choose their Enneacards through their own rankings throughout.
 The test-taker decides what they will say.
-They just may not realize that I never share results with a 3rd party.
+They may not realize that I never share results with a 3rd party.
 The results have, however, given a more in-depth understanding of all of the types... key information about the inner world of the types that we did not know in 1994.

-After 50 years of working with typologies, and many years of teaching, I wanted to create a test that could help people find their Truetype.
+After 50 years of working with typologies and many years of teaching, I wanted to create a test that could help people find their Truetype.
 It was very time-consuming and expensive, but I hung in there because I wanted to add the special features that could lead the undecided to their potential Truetype.

 I did this because so many people struggle with the typing process.
 This is because we do not see ourselves as we are.
 Instead, we see ourselves as we want to be, need to be, should be, or have become.
 This is because the Enneagram of Personality is the only personality typology that is based on our hidden motivations rather than descriptions of behaviors or identifications.